Back to The Mycelial Grimoire

 Almost anything wide and shallow works.
 The classic shape is two to four inches deep and eight to fourteen inches across.
 Cake stands, ceramic platters, vintage wooden boxes lined with plastic, copper trays, glazed bowls — whatever you find with a flat bottom and a little visual character.

-If your vessel doesn’t have drainage holes (most decorative ones don’t), you have to build drainage into the layered floor.
+If your vessel does not have drainage holes (most decorative ones do not), you have to build drainage into the layered floor.
 This is non-negotiable.
-A shallow dish full of wet soil with no drainage will become anaerobic and kill your roots in weeks.
+A shallow dish full of wet soil with no drainage will go anaerobic and kill your roots in weeks.

 The fix is straightforward:

-- Filter layer (very thin): a sheet of horticultural charcoal or activated charcoal.
-Keeps the system from going funky.
+2. Filter layer (very thin): a sheet of horticultural charcoal or activated charcoal.
+Keeps the wet bottom layer from turning sour.

 With drainage built in this way, you water sparingly and the bottom gravel layer keeps roots from sitting in standing water.